 Alejandra Aragón (b.
 Ciudad Juárez, 1983) is a multidisciplinary artist whose work explores the identities of border regions and how territories determine one’s experience. in 2019 she was awarded the Mexican Fine Arts Grant (FONCA) and a film production grant from the Tribeca Film Institute If/Then Program.
 This year she is one of the participants of the 2020 Joop Swart Masterclass.

-Dissolving frontiers between photojournalism and visual arts Koral Carballo (b.
-Poza Rica, 1987) addresses issues related to identity, land and violence.
-Her work has been published internationally and awarded by Women Photograph + Getty Images, Open Society Foundations, Fundación Pedro Meyer, among others.
+Koral Carballo (b.
+Poza Rica, 1987) dissolves frontiers between photojournalism and visual arts to address issues of identity, land and violence.
+Her work has been published internationally and awarded by Bronx Documentary Center, Women Photograph + Getty Images, Magnum Foundation Fund, Open Society Foundations, among others.
 She is co-founder of Mirar Distinto, a documentary photo-festival based in Veracruz, Mexico.

 Mariceu Erthal (b.
 Querétaro, 1989) uses documentary photography as a bridge to reflect and question humanitarian issues that traverses Latin American territories.
-She is one of the Eugene Smith Memorial Found 2020 finalists and her work has been published in The Guardian, Ph Museum, Witness by World Press Photo, among others.
+She is a 2020 W. Eugene Smith Fund Grant Recipient and her work has been published in The Guardian, Ph Museum, Witness by World Press Photo, among others.